awsdocs/aws-doc-sdk-examples/workflows/sesv2_weekly_mailer/README.md

 Before running this workflow, ensure you have:

 - An AWS account with proper permissions to use Amazon SES v2.
-- A verified email identity (domain or email address) in Amazon SES.
+- (Optional) A verified email identity (domain or email address) in Amazon SES for the Sending address.
+  - This will be created during the workflow if it does not already exist.
+- (Optional, if the account is in the SES Sandbox) A verified destination address.
+  - This will NOT be created during the workflow.

 ## AWS Services Used